MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/track-and-revoke-admin.md

     PS C:\>Get-AipServiceDocumentLog -ContentName "test.docx" -OwnerEmail “alice@contoso.com” -FromTime "12/01/2020 00:00:00" -ToTime "12/31/2020 23:59:59"
     ```

-    The data returned includes the ContentID value for your document.
+    If your document is registered for tracking, the data returned includes the ContentID value for your document.

-    > [!TIP]
-    > Only documents that have been protected and registered for tracking have a ContentID value.
-    >
+    > [!NOTE]
-    > If your document has no ContentID, open it on a machine with the unified labeling client installed to register the file for tracking.
+    > Protected documents are registered for tracking when they are first opened on a machine with the unified labeling client installed.
+If the ContentID value is missing for your protected file, open it on a machine with the unified labeling client installed to register the document for tracking.

 1. Use the [Get-AipServiceTrackingLog](/powershell/module/aipservice/get-aipservicetrackinglog) cmdlet with your document's ContentID to return your tracking data.